smd92/Library/README.md

 # myCatches
 This application can be used to keep track of ones catches.
-In this project I learned to build and use constructor functions.
+In this project I learned how to build and use constructor functions and how to interact with the prototype oject.

 # Live Demo
 https://smd92.github.io/myCatches